eliotayache-nv/GAMMA/README.md

 New initial setups can be created as new .cpp files in src/Initial.
 These files should follow the same architecture as the example tests in src/Initial/Tests.

 The geometry and fluid state are initialised on a grid `Cinit`.
 After initialisation the calculation will be moved to the `Ctot`grid that includes ghost cells.
-The relevant indices to move around the various grids involved in the code are all specified in `grid.h`
+The relevant indices to move around the various grids involved in the code are all specified in `src/grid.h`

 In `initialValues()` the fluid state should be specified in terms of primitive variables `S.prim[q]` with velocities in units of c.